 7. Don’t be a feeder

 Don’t add too much food at once.
-1000 worms can only handle about 1 cup of food per day.
+Worms can only eat half their body weight.
 It’s also a good idea to make sure the worm farm is well drained.
 They’re not good swimmers and you don’t want them to drown.

 Not because they’re ugly – you may well become quite fond of your worms – but because it keep the moisture in and the light out, encouraging the worms to come to the surface and feed.
 A black plastic sheet is good in cool weather and in warmer weather, damp hessian or newspaper works well.
 And always remember to put the lid back on!